LTUC/amman-dotnet-401d2/Projects/UserStories.md

 ### Acceptance:
 - Ensure that the employee the admin picked links to the correct schedule
 - Ensure the scheduling does not interfere with requested time off
-- Ensure that the schedules succsfully save into database
+- Ensure that the schedules successfully save into database
 - Provide error message and abort transaction if system becomes unavailable